chillcicada/tntt/README.md

 }
 ```

-For the users of Typst webapp, since it does not provide the required fonts by default, you need to manually upload the font files to your project.
-You can find the provided font package in the [release][Release], extract and upload it to your project.
-The webapp will automatically recognize the font files.
+For users of the Typst Webapp, since the required Chinese fonts are not provided by default, you need to manually upload the font files to your project.
+The webapp will automatically recognize the font files (please do not upload compressed files).

 ---

-For further usage instructions and examples, please refer to the [template][Template].
-It is recommended to start from the template for an improved using experience.
+Further instructions and examples are included in the [template][Template].
+Starting a project from the template is recommended for a better experience.

 ## Preview